 What Is Included in a Change Order?

 A change order has several components.
-Including all of them in your first draft will accelerate the process and help you get back to the project sooner.
+Including all of them in your first draft will accelerate the process and help you get back to the project sooner, a common goal shared by all parties.

 Project and Contact Information

 Every charge order should include the project’s name and address and the change order number.
 Some contractors and clients agree to several change orders or go through multiple drafts before reaching a conclusion.
-Numbering your change orders helps both parties keep track.
+Numbering your change orders helps both parties keep track of updates.
 You should also include the names and contact information of the owners and contractors involved in the project.

 Description of the Requested Change

 Prepare a description that explains the added or eliminated work from the project.
-The contractor should write a detailed description that explains the additional services.
+The contractor should write a detailed description that explains why the change order was necessary and the modifications it entails.
 The customer may not be as familiar with the scope of work.
-Don’t assume your customer knows every small detail about the extra work.
+Don’t assume your customer knows every small detail about the extra work involved.
+A detailed description can strengthen your legal case if you end up in court.
+Contractors should hope for the best but prepare for the worst.

 Update Schedule